Designated Teachers in schools and education settings

 Personal Education Plans (PEPs)

-Central Bedfordshire Virtual School uses our own electronic Personal Education Plan (PEP).
-The PEP is prepopulated by our PEP Co-ordinator and a link to this is sent to the Designated Teacher (DT) along with a username and password to access it at least 3 weeks before the PEP meeting.
+Central Bedfordshire Virtual School uses Personal Education Plan (PEP), and Special Education Needs Personal Education Plan (SENDPEP) documents in WORD format saved in a secure folder on Central Bedfordshire Council web based collaborative platform SharePoint.
+The PEP is prepopulated by our PEP Co-ordinator and a link to a secure folder containing the child / young person’s PEP document is sent to the Designated Teacher (DT) via email to enable access 3 weeks prior the PEP meeting.

 Each child will have a minimum of two PEP meetings a year with a Designated Teacher (DT) Review in the term when a PEP meeting does not take place.
 For this, only the DT is present.
-The electronic PEP is managed and completed by the school and submitted within 5 days of the PEP meeting.
-To submit a completed PEP, school must contact the allocated Education Advisor who will quality assure the PEP and then submit it.
+The PEP WORD document is managed and completed by the education setting and submitted within 5 days of the PEP meeting.
+The WORD document must be added to live and all relevant documents saved to the folder by the DT.
+To submit a completed PEP, school/ college must contact the allocated Education Advisor who will quality assure the PEP and then submit it to ensure a copy is saved to the child’s permanent record.

 The PEP should be completed in as much detail as possible before the PEP meeting.
 The PEP needs to be submitted on time to ensure it is available to review the child’s overall care plan.